yogam-yoga/yoga/README.md

-# Yoga
+# Yoga Techs for Yogam

+_The Yoga & Meditation Fusion_
+_for the Information Age_

-Open source yoga techniques
+Open source yoga techniques.